E.P.P. 002

 VII.
 RECORDS OF WEAPONS:

-A. The police department armorer shall retain a record of all issued and approved
+A. The police department armorer shall maintain a record of all issued and

 B. All issued firearm serial numbers shall be verified during annual firearms